-Nowadays, every modern digital camera has the capability to record this information, along with many other camera settings, right into the photographs.
-These settings can then be later used to organize photographs, perform searches and provide vital information to photographers about the way a particular photograph was captured.
-This stored data is called “EXIF Data” and it is comprised of a range of settings such as ISO speed, shutter speed, aperture, white balance, camera model and make, date and time, lens type, focal length and much more.
+Nowadays, every modern digital camera has the capability to record this information, along with many other camera settings and other relevant data, right into photographs.
+These settings can then be later used to organize photographs, perform searches, and provide vital information to photographers about the way a particular photograph was captured.
+Such stored data is called “EXIF Data”, and it is comprised of a range of settings such as ISO speed, shutter speed, aperture, white balance, camera model and make, date and time, lens used, focal length, and much more.

-In addition, some photographers choose to strip EXIF data from their images to protect their image and their style, while others do it to save website traffic (yes, EXIF does add up to the size of the file).
-Those, who leave this data in their images either have no idea that they even have it, or they intentionally leave it like I do – for others to see and possibly learn.
+In addition, some photographers choose to strip EXIF data from their images to protect their work and their style, while others do it to save website traffic (yes, EXIF does add up to the size of the file).
+Those, who leave this data in their images either have no idea that they even have it, or they intentionally leave it like I do – for others to see and possibly learn from.

-Install Firefox browser if you do not already have it.
-Once installed, get the Exif Viewer addon by clicking the “Add to Firefox” button.
-After the addon is installed and Firefox is restarted, you will be able to instantly view the EXIF data by just right-clicking on an image and selecting “View Image Exif Data”.
+If you are using the Firefox browser, get the Exif Viewer addon by clicking the “Add to Firefox” button.
+After the addon is installed and Firefox is restarted, you will be able to instantly view the EXIF data by just right-clicking on an image and selecting “Exif Viewer”.

 Go ahead and try it on this image:

-Once you click on “View Image Exif Data”, you should see a new window that looks like this:
+Once you click on “Exif Viewer”, you should see a new window that looks like this:

-One thing to keep in mind though – thumbnail images typically do not contain any EXIF data.
-So, whenever you see a clickable thumbnail image, do not select “View Image Exif Data”, but rather select “View Link Exif Data”.
-That way, the EXIF Data is taken from the original file the thumbnail is linked to.
+One thing to keep in mind though – thumbnail images typically do not contain EXIF data.
+So, whenever you see a clickable thumbnail image, do not select “Exif Data”, but rather open the image fully, then use the tool on the full-sized image.